 - chili flakes for added heat (optional)

-Add the soy sauce, oyster sauce, and fish sauce and stir fry another minute.
-Add the basil leaves, sugar, and continue to toss all the ingredients together.
+Add the oyster sauce, and fish sauce and stir fry another minute.
+Add the basil leaves and continue to toss all the ingredients together.
 Add the stock and continue to stir fry until the stock reduces to a silky sauce.
 You do want plenty of sauce so add more stock as needed.

 Serve immediately with lime wedges and chili flakes, along with jasmine rice.